 The AirConcurrentMap Java ConcurrentNavigableMap

 A separate product, the fast com.infinitydb.map.AirConcurrentMap API is identical to the Standard Java Maps – in fact it is a java.util.concurrent.ConcurrentNavigableMap, optimized for more than about 1K Entries.
-You can use our time-limited trial version to compare the performance with that of the Standard Java Maps.
+You can use our free non-commercial edition or license the commercial edition.
+Compare the performance with that of the Standard Java Maps.
 Memory efficiency is higher than any JDK Map as well.
 Our extensions provide extreme performance for parallel operations even beyond streams.